 Enter a Name for the cluster and click OK, as shown in Figure 16.

 Note: For my lab, at this time, I do not use the “single image” host and cluster lifecycle.
-If you would like more information on this new vCenter 7 feature, please read About Managing Host and Cluster Lifecycle.
+Please read About Managing Host and Cluster Lifecycle if you want more information on this new vCenter 7 feature.

 Click Finish, as shown in Figure 17.